Priestia megaterium: Isolation

-Bacillus megaterium is ubiquitous in the environment around us.
-In addition to being a common soil bacterium and an endophyte, it can be found in various foods (including honey and bee pollen, in which most microorganisms do not grow) and on a variety of surfaces, including clinical specimens, leather, paper, stone etc. It has also been isolated from cow feces, emperor moth caterpillars and greater wax moth frass.
+P. megaterium is ubiquitous in the environment.
+In addition to being a common soil bacterium and an endophyte, it can be found in various foods (including honey and bee pollen, in which most microorganisms do not grow) and on a variety of surfaces, including clinical specimens, leather, paper, stone etc. It has also been isolated from cattle feces, emperor moth caterpillars, and greater wax moth frass.

-The method of described in can be used to isolate strains of B. megaterium from the soil.
-The procedure starts with plating 0.1 ml of dilutions of heat-treated soil suspensions on glucose mineral base agar: 10g Glc; 1g (NH4)2SO4 or KNO3; 0.8g K2HPO4; 0.2g KH2PO4; 0.5g MgSO4·7H2O; 0.05g CaSO4·7H2O; 0.01g FeSO4·7H2O; 12g agar; distilled water to 1 litre; adjust pH 7.0.
-Plates are incubated at 30 °C. White, round, smooth and shiny colonies 1–3 mm in diameter may develop on the nitrate (KNO3) medium in 36–48 hours.
-However, not all strains can use nitrate, therefore the recommendation to use the ammonium ((NH4)2SO4) medium in parallel.
-Colonies are detected by their appearance and suspects should be observed microscopically for the typically large cells of this species.

 History of the name

 The species was described by de Bary in 1884, who called it Bacillus megaterium, but did not give an etymology.
 However, some subsequent authors called it B. megatherium assuming the name was incorrectly spelled.
-This trend continues as many scientists (mainly from the developing world) still use the name B. megatherium, sowing confusion.
+This trend continues as many scientists still use the name B. megatherium, sowing confusion.